 B. Selection and Support:

 The employee is responsible for purchasing and supporting their personally-owned cell phones.
 If there are problems with service, the faculty or staff member will need to work directly with the carrier for resolution.
 The College will provide advice regarding which phones will most effectively integrate with the College’s Internet-based services.
-These recommendations and associated setup information will be posted on the Information Services web site.
+These recommendations and associated setup information will be posted on the Library & Information Technology Services web site.
 For best results integrating with College services, you should expect to replace your personal cell phone every 2-3 years.

 Reimbursement for per-minute "air time" charges is limited to the total overage charge shown on the invoice.
 Any specific charges, e.g. roaming or text messaging, that are associated with particular work-related calls are also reimbursable as long as the bill itemizes the time, destination and cost of the call.
 The individual should make personal payment to the provider, and then submit a request for reimbursement to the employee’s department as with other work-related expenses and per the timeframes and procedures of the Controller’s Office.